jupyter-server/enterprise_gateway/README.md

 req = json.loads(REQUEST)
 # do something with req
 ```

-The comment syntax should be supported in every language, but it is a work in
-progress to identify all supported syntaxes.

 Path parameters can be specified when registering an endpoint by appending a `:`
 to a value within the path.
 For example, in python a path with path params